-Since 2009, Jenny has lead the Education Department at Blue Cliff.
+Since 2009, Jenny has lead the Education Department at Blue Cliff Career College.
 She is known to be a compassionate listener and fair arbitrator of the school policies.
 She started working here in October of 2009. with previous experience in customer service in the banking and insurance industries.
 She also studied business and education at the University of South Alabama.
-Since coming to Blue Cliff, she has worked as receptionist, in Student Services, Job Placement, and finally as the Director of Education.
+Since coming to Blue Cliff Career College, she has worked as receptionist, in Student Services, Job Placement, and finally as the Campus Director.